-- Through you: Jesus takes on the persecution of his people as persecution of him.
+- Through you: Jesus considers persecution of his people as persecution of him.
 Are there ways you are experiencing suffering or persecution because you are following Jesus?
 Ask him to be with you and to protect you in the midst of that suffering. - Through your six: Are there ways any of your six are currently actively fighting against Jesus, his people, or his purposes?
 Ask Jesus to have mercy on them just as he did on Saul.
-Ask him to turn them away from this fight, and to give them a special purpose for him instead. - Through our church: Ask the Lord to make us a church characterized by trusting in his guidance.
-Ask him to allow us to play a part in calling people into the special purposes he has for them.
+Ask him to turn them away from this fight, and to give them a special purpose for him instead.

+• Through our church: Ask God to make us a church characterized by trusting in God's guidance.
+Ask God to allow us to play a part in calling people into the special purposes God has for them.